 Floating point numerical details: The specific floating point values computed by ops may change at any time.
 Users should rely only on approximate accuracy and numerical stability, not on the specific bits computed.
 Changes to numerical formulas in minor and patch releases should result in comparable or improved accuracy, with the caveat that in machine learning improved accuracy of specific formulas may result in decreased accuracy for the overall system.

-Random numbers: The specific random numbers computed by the random ops may change at any time.
+Random numbers: The specific random numbers computed may change at any time.
 Users should rely only on approximately correct distributions and statistical strength, not the specific bits computed.
-However, we will make changes to random bits rarely (or perhaps never) for patch releases.
-We will, of course, document all such changes.
+See the random number generation guide for details.

 Version skew in distributed Tensorflow: Running two different versions of TensorFlow in a single cluster is unsupported.
 There are no guarantees about backwards compatibility of the wire protocol.

 Bugs: We reserve the right to make backwards incompatible behavior (though not API) changes if the current implementation is clearly broken, that is, if it contradicts the documentation or if a well-known and well-defined intended behavior is not properly implemented due to a bug.
 For example, if an optimizer claims to implement a well-known optimization algorithm but does not match that algorithm due to a bug, then we will fix the optimizer.
 Our fix may break code relying on the wrong behavior for convergence.
 We will note such changes in the release notes.

 Error behavior: We may replace errors with non-error behavior.
 For instance, we may change a function to compute a result instead of raising an error, even if that error is documented.
 We also reserve the right to change the text of error messages.
 In addition, the type of an error may change unless the exception type for a specific error condition is specified in the documentation.